mohamed-chs/chatgpt-history-export-to-md/README.md

 ```

 Change `"delimiters_default"` to `false` to replace all $\LaTeX$ bracket delimiters : `\(...\)` and `\[...\]`, with dollar sign ones : `$...$` and `$$...$$`, if you'd like your math to render beautifully in Markdown readers that support **MathJax** (like Obsidian).

+You can also configure the YAML header in the `config.json` to add or remove fields.

 ### Issues and contributions 🆘